Who’s excited about summer?!?

 Do you plan summer playdates for your kids?

 When school is out, I used to get bored and miss my friends after two weeks.
-Since my kids homeschool, they don’t quite get the idea of what summer vacation is, but they do love seeing their friends every chance they get (mommy groups and preschool co-ops are awesome for this!)
+Since my kids’ homeschool, they don’t quite get the idea of what summer vacation is, but they do love seeing their friends every chance they get (mommy groups and preschool co-ops are awesome for this!)
 The thing is I actually need to sit out and PLAN those meetings or else they will never actually happen.
 How many times have you said “We should get together soon!” and then three years pass before it actually happens? (tell me this happens to more people than just me).
 Even as a co-op leader, I am terrible about meeting up unless an event is actually written in my planner.
-Last minute plans just don’t work out.
+Last-minute plans just don’t work out.
+Therefore, it is better to plan something early for your kids.
+For example, you could arrange for a videogame tournament at your place.
+You can go for the classic Nintendo games like Mario.
+However, for that, you might need to install Nintendo DS emulators and nds rom top.
+Since ROMs and Emulators are the only way to play classic games, installing them becomes a necessity.
+Once, you are done with the downloads and the installations, you can easily host a videogame tournament for your kids and their friends.
+Anyway, this is one of the several ideas that you could use for planning summer playdates.
+If you want more ideas like this, continue reading this article.

 Let me plan your summer playdates for you!

 As I sat to brainstorm ideas for our co-op group, I realized some of you might find them helpful for yourselves!
-I designed a super simple summer activity planner that would work great as for summer get together with other munchkins and moms.
+I designed a super simple summer activity planner that would work great for a summer get-together with other munchkins and moms.

 How to use this planner